-- Your capacity to ensure successful evaluation(s) of your portfolio as demonstrated by: - o Experience in managing and supporting evaluations of past funded program models; - Experience influencing and supporting recipients to use evidence to improve program performance; - Demonstrated ability to apply evidence/evaluation results to decision-making and investment strategies; - Staff or contractor ability to ensure successful evaluation of their subrecipients' program models. - The quality of your plan to assess subrecipient applicants for readiness and capacity to implement a rigorous evaluation plan that would achieve moderate or strong levels of evidence over a three to five year period. - The adequacy of your plan to assess needs for and provide technical assistance to subrecipients as they design, implement, and monitor evaluations of their program models, including a description of the role of staff and contractors. - Strategy A: Whether you present a reasonable plan for assessing the evidence level of the solutions being proposed by prospective subrecipients.

-Strategy B: Whether your evaluation strategy is likely to result in funded program models achieving at least moderate levels of evidence over a three to five year grant period.

-• Your description of how your budget will support the cost of reasonable evaluation activities that will meet the Social Innovation Fund evaluation requirements.
+- Your capacity to ensure successful evaluation(s) of your portfolio as demonstrated by: - Experience in managing and supporting evaluations of past funded program models; - Experience influencing and supporting recipients to use evidence to improve program performance; - Ability to apply evidence/evaluation results to decision-making (e.g., investment strategies); and - Staff or contractor ability to ensure successful evaluation of their subrecipients' program models. - The quality of your plan to assess subrecipient applicants for readiness and capacity to implement a rigorous evaluation plan that could achieve moderate or strong evidence over a three to four year period. - The adequacy of your plan to assess needs for and provide technical assistance to subrecipients as they design, implement, and monitor evaluations of their program models, including a description of the role of staff and contractors. - Strategy A: Whether you present a reasonable plan for assessing the evidence level of the solutions being proposed by prospective subrecipients. - Strategy B: Whether your evaluation strategy is likely to result in funded program models achieving at least moderate evidence over a three to four year grant period. - Your justification of the adequacy of your budget to support the cost of reasonable evaluation activities that will meet the Social Innovation Fund evaluation requirements.

-Strategy A: Whether you make the case that there are existing program models that align with your rationale and approach with at least preliminary levels of effectiveness and the potential to achieve at least moderate levels of evidence of effectiveness during their Social Innovation Fund grant period of three to five years.

-Strategy B: Whether your proposed solution(s) has at least a preliminary level of evidence and has the potential to increase its level of evidence under the Social Innovation Fund, and achieve at least a moderate level of evidence of effectiveness.
+- Strategy A: Whether you make the case that there are existing program models that align with your rationale and approach with at least preliminary evidence and the potential to achieve at least moderate evidence during a three to four year period.
+Please cite the research that supports your assessment. - Strategy B: Whether your proposed solution(s) has at least preliminary evidence and has the potential to increase its level of evidence under the Social Innovation Fund, and achieve at least moderate evidence.
 (See definitions in Section A.4.d).
-Please cite the research that supports your assessment.

-• If you are applying to more rigorously evaluate a previously funded Social Innovation Fund project: whether the evaluation strategy is likely to result in an increased level of evidence.
+Please cite the research that supports your assessment. - If you are applying to more rigorously evaluate a previously funded Social Innovation Fund project: whether the evaluation strategy is likely to result in an increased level of evidence.